KSDunne/twenty_one/README.md

 | 7   | I want to be able to find the rules of the game easily                                                         | This need has been met, the rules can be accessed from the main menu or mid game play                                                             |
 | 8   | I want to be able to restart the game easily once I have finished playing a game                               | This need has been met, there is a question asking if the user wants to play another game after gameplay ends                                     |
 | 9   | I want the ability to see a leaderboard with the stored number of wins, if I choose to see it from a main menu | This need has been met                                                                                                                            |

+- User story 1

+I want to play a game

+- User story 2

+I want to see the game title when I arrive on the start screen

+- User story 3

+I want to see a start screen where next steps are intuitive

+- User story 4

+I want to be able to enter a username to make the game feel personal to me

+- User story 5

+If I enter data that doesn't make sense to a particular step in the game I want to be informed

+- User story 6

+I want the abilty to navigate around the game with a main menu

+- User story 7

+I want to be able to find the rules of the game easily

+- User story 8

+I want to be able to restart the game easily once I have finished playing a game

+- User story 9

+I want the ability to see a leaderboard with the stored number of wins, if I choose to see it from a main menu

 ### Fixed bugs